-As a general rule, investments from IRA accounts that can trigger UBTI can be limited partnerships, limited liability companies (LLC), or other investments that involve debt financing and/or operate in an unrelated business.
+As a general rule, investments from IRA accounts that can trigger UBIT can be limited partnerships, limited liability companies (LLC), or other investments that involve debt financing and/or operate in an unrelated business.

 Usually, most investments that generate passive income, such as dividends, royalties or rental payments, are exempt from UBIT.
-Although, if the asset or property that generates the income is purchased with debt financing, the asset will be subject to UBIT in proportion to the income or profit that is debt financed.
+However, if the asset or property that generates the income is purchased with debt financing, the asset will be subject to UBIT in proportion to the income or profit that is debt-financed.
 For example, a rental home in an IRA purchased with non-recourse financing is responsible for UBIT.

 UBIT can occur if ALL of these statements are correct:

-The activity said above is not significantly related to exempt status.
+The activity described above is not significantly related to exempt status.

 Payment of UBIT

-Generally, IRAs that earn over the current UBTI exclusion of $1,000 will have to file Form 990T with the IRS by the tax filing deadline (April 15th).
-Payments for form 990T have to be made from assets in the IRA itself.
-Your custodian will have to be instructed to pay these tax amounts before the deadline (plus any extensions).
+Generally, IRAs that earn over the current UBTI exclusion of $1,000 will need to file Form 990T with the IRS by the tax filing deadline (April 15th).
+Payments for Form 990T have to be made from assets in the IRA itself.
+Your custodian will need to be instructed to pay these tax amounts before the deadline (plus any extensions).

 IRA accounts that receive less than the UBTI exclusion level are not obliged to file Form 990T.
 In most cases, UBTI is reported on Schedule K-1.
 The investment sponsor or accountant can prepare this schedule.

 Sense Financial Services LLC does not provide tax, legal, or investment advice.
 Any information communicated by Sense Financial Services LLC is for educational purposes only, and it should not be construed as tax, legal, or investment advice.
-Whenever you make an investment decision, please consult with legal, tax, and accounting professionals.
+Whenever you make an investment decision, please consult with a legal, tax, and/or accounting professional.

 Alternate investment options you get with a Self Directed Solo 401k: